Frögärd i Ösby

 U 203 was raised by Ale (or Alle) in memory of his son Ulv, “father to Frögärd in Väsby”.
 Ale (Alle) is also responsible for runestone U 194, which he raised in memory of himself while he was still alive.
 According to this inscription, Ale (Alle) received a share of Canute the Great’s Danegeld in 1017.
 Thus, Frögärd was probably a member of a wealthy family and the only beneficiary of her father's and grandfather's inheritance.
 Birgit Sawyer suggests that Ale's (Alle's) purpose with U 203 could have been to take care of his underage granddaughter's inheritance.

 Both U 194 and U 203 are carved by Åsmund Kåresson.

-An actual Swedish female Viking Age runemaster was Gunnborga.
+An actual Swedish Viking Age runemaster who was a woman was Gunnborga.